Th3Nathan/skycast/README.md

 SkyCast is an app for searching and displaying the forecasted and historic weather for selected locations.

-Hosted on Heroku: [HERE](http://nathanskycast.herokuapp.com/#/)
+Hosted on Heroku: [HERE](http://nathanskycast.herokuapp.com/#/) The frontend and backend are hosted seperately on Heroku, so the app will take 30-40 seconds to load if it has not been accessed within the past 30 minutes.

-  - Built with React/Redux
+  - Built with a React/Redux frontend
-  - Hooks into a backend built with the Node Express framework for authentication, storing search histories, and making weather api requests
+  - Hooks into a backend built with the Express JavaScript framework for authentication, storing search histories, and making weather api requests
   - Uses Darksky API for weather information and Google Maps API for location suggestions
   - Uses ES7 JavaScript syntax to make code more readable, especially for asynchronous code (async / await)